Sultan (2016 film)

 Sultan is a 2016 Indian Hindi-language sports drama film written and directed by Ali Abbas Zafar and produced by Aditya Chopra under Yash Raj Films.
-The film stars Salman Khan in the titular role and Anushka Sharma, along with Amit Sadh and Randeep Hooda.
+The film stars Salman Khan in the titular role and Anushka Sharma, Amit Sadh, and Randeep Hooda.
 It narrates the story of Sultan Ali Khan, a fictional pehlwani wrestler and former world wrestling champion from Haryana whose successful career has created a rift in his personal life.

 Principal photography began in October 2015.
 The film's soundtrack is composed by Vishal-Shekhar with Julius Packiam providing the score.
 It was released worldwide on 6 July 2016, coinciding with Eid.

-The film received highly positive reviews from critics, who hailed Khan's performance and Zafar's direction.
+The film received positive reviews from critics, who praised Khan's performance and Zafar's direction.
 Made on a budget of ₹90 crore, it grossed ₹623.33 crore worldwide, becoming the tenth highest-grossing Hindi film of all-time.